meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 I only looked into two paragraph's of the open letter's appendix in depth and can't comment on the rest.
 Maybe the rest is completely fair.

-Generally I doubt that many people looked into the accusations much before signing the letter.
+I wonder how many people looked into the accusations much before signing the letter.
 One of the original signatories told me that, "from a practical perspective, transphobe or no, [RMS] needs to go"[^luis-1] and that "regardless of exactly how ableist he is, he can't be a leader of an organization".[^luis-2]  Perhaps that's true, but it isn't fair.
-Accusations like ableism and transphobia are front and center in the open letter.
-Presumably at least some signatories took these accusations at face value and added their signature because of them.
+Accusations of ableism and transphobia are front and center in the open letter and likely convinced more than a handful of people to add their signature.

 I'll leave you with three more bits of evidence that things are more complex than the open letter would have you believe:

 1. A [competing letter in support of RMS][] exists and has accumulated considerably more signatures than the letter condemning RMS.
-2. In response someone created a Chrome extension that displays "RMS Letter Signator" in red letters when a repository that belongs to a signatory of the support letter is viewed on GitHub.
+2. In response someone created a Chrome extension that marks repositories owned by a signatory of this support letter with red text on GitHub.
 3. The [announcement][extension-announcement] of this extension was welcomed with 392 likes on Twitter.